 - Requires sellers of secondhand bedding to provide notices to consumers that the bedding is made in whole or part from secondhand material or has been previously owned or used.

 - Requires sellers of new and secondhand bedding to inspect it and if found to be soiled, malodorous or infested with pests, prohibits them from selling it and requires it to be properly disposed.
-Get further information on purchasing a mattress.

 - Defines a Pest Management Professional.
 Download guidance on how to meet the requirements to become a Pest Management Professional.